 When the present value of benefits and the actuarial assets are equal, rates are near zero.* When the current value of benefits is greater than actuarial assets, the difference must be made up through employer contributions.
 That difference is amortized or “spread” over the working lives of current members to determine annual contributions required.
 Separate calculations are done for each plan, since each plan allows for different benefits.

-This graph shows the difference between the System’s actuarial assets and the present value of benefits (PVB) and the amount needed to be raised from employer contributions.
-It reveals that, from 2000 to 2002, there was very little difference between the System’s actuarial assets and PVB, which corresponds to the near zero percent rates* that employers paid during this period.
-Starting in 2003, however, the gap between the two became large, in part because of the declining financial market and, as a result, employer rates grew.
-This gap continues today.
+This graph shows the difference between the System’s actuarial assets the present value of benefits (PVB) and the amount needed from employer contributions.
+It reveals that, from 2001 to 2002, there was very little difference between the System’s actuarial assets and PVB, which corresponds to the near zero percent rates* that employers paid during this period.
+Starting in 2003, however, the gap between the two widened, in part because of the declining financial market.
+As a result, employer rates grew.

 *In 2003, a new law set a minimum contribution of 4.5 percent of payroll for employers every year, including years in which the investment performance of the Fund would make a lower contribution possible.